brillout/wildcard-api/docs/how-does-it-work.template.md

 !INLINE ./header.md --hide-source-path
 &nbsp;

-# How does it work
+# How Does It Work

 When calling `endpoints.myEndpoint('some', {arg: 'val'});` in the browser, the following happens: